Risgrynsgrot/wonky/README.md

 # wonky-c

 ##  Plans

-* UI
+### UI
-** system with support for lists of buttons. that's the main thing for now ** potential support for lua, more dynamic and easier to iterate.
+* system with support for lists of buttons. that's the main thing for now
+* potential support for lua, more dynamic and easier to iterate.

+## Systems
 * Lua support, think it could be cool for modding support and easy iteration, hot reloading?
 * Reworking into better ecs system
 * the game itself lol